 When I first started writing for the blog I published a post called “A Sense of Place” which you can find here.
 In it I describe a location that I often visit and explain that it holds a special meaning for me.
-My understanding of having a “sense of place” is that it is the combining of the physical characteristics of a landscape with memory, history, art, stories, and the emotions that certain places bring which linger in our minds and create a sense of wellbeing and of connectivity.
+My understanding of having a “sense of place” is that it is the combining of the physical characteristics of a landscape with memory, history, art, stories, and the emotions that certain places bring which linger in our minds and create a sense of wellbeing.
 An interweaving of human experience with the landscape.
 My interest in this is largely what drives me to make work, and I can’t think of a more fulfilling way to build a relationship with a place than through walking, exploration and art.

 I am always interested in reading your comments or answering your questions.
 Please share your thoughts with me using the form below.

 Here is some new work from my experiences exploring the coast and limestone country near my home.